-You might end up with Intuit QuickBooks error message 6000 83 when you try to restore, open or backup your company file.
-Depending on the situation in which you encounter the error, different troubleshooting steps need to be followed to get it fixed.
+You might end up with Intuit QuickBooks error message 6000 83 when you try to restore, open, or back up your company file.
+Depending on the situation in which you encounter the error, different troubleshooting steps must be followed to fix.

 Condition 1: If QB Error -6000 -83 Occurs While Creating a Backup of Company File